VPS & Dedicated Hosting: Site Performance Essentials & Tips

 - Reactivate one of the other plugins/modules.
 Retime it with PageSpeedGrader and write it down.

-- Disable that one plugin/module and then enable the next one that you were using.
+- Disable that previous plugin/module and then enable the next one.
 Retime it with PageSpeedGrader and write it down.

-- Keep on doing that.
+- Keep on doing that to determine which plugin is causing slowness to your site's performance.
 You'll usually find one that takes significantly more time than the others.
 In rare cases, it's a combination of two.
-Then find a replacement plugin/module that isn't so resource-intensive.
+Then find a replacement plugin/module that isn't so resource-intensive as the faulty one.

 - On WordPress, do the same series of time measurements with any Widgets.